CycloneDX/sbom-utility/README.md

 Currently, you must build an executable for your local system.
 See the [Prerequisites](#prerequisites) and [Building](#building) sections under [Development](#development) for details.

+**Note** Be sure to copy the required configuration files `config.json` and `license.json` to wherever you place the executable in your PATH.
+Otherwise, you will have to supply their relative location as command flags.

 ### Commands

 Currently, the utility supports the following commands: